Know Your Logos: the Nuances Of Your Favorite Monograms

+Fendi.
+Celine.
+Balenciaga.
+Burberry.
+Dior.
 It seems pretty safe to say that logos aren’t going anywhere.
 A certain cachet accompanies heritage houses’ identifying emblems, and sometimes it’s hard to ignore the call of the classics.
 But there’s no bigger faux pas than donning your favorite monogram without knowing a bit about the backstory.
-Read on as we dive into the nuances of some of the most recognizable logos, with expert intel from our Chief Authenticator Graham Wetzbarger.
+Read on as we dive into the nuances of some of the most recognizable logos, with tips for spotting the real deal from our expert team.

 Fendi: Zucca Becomes FF

 These days, Fendi seems to be the major designer du jour.
-It’s had a huge renaissance in the last couple of years, with the house focused heavily on emphasizing its branding.
+It’s had a huge renaissance in the recent past, with the house focused heavily on emphasizing its branding.
 In addition to collaborating with Fila for its retro “Fendi Mania” print and developing its Kan logo, Fendi has also given its classic Zucca print a facelift, now calling it FF.
 It’s more than a name change, however.

 Celine: The Return Of The Triomphe